vhendrix2983/DS2020_finalProject/README.md

 My first data set comes from the NOAA Physical Sciences Laboratory:
 ERSSTv5 Niño 3.4 Index, available at
-<a href="#0" class="uri">https://psl.noaa.gov/data/timeseries/month/</a>.
-The data set contains two variables: the date of observation and the corresponding ENSO value.
-It provides monthly observations of sea surface temperature (sst) anomalies from 1948 to the present, totaling 936 entries.
+[https://psl.noaa.gov/data/timeseries/month/](#0).
+The data set contains two variables: the observation date and the corresponding ENSO value.
+It provides monthly observations of sea surface temperature (sst) anomalies from 1948-present, totaling 936 entries.

 My tornado data comes from the National Centers for Environmental Information (NCEI), available at <https://www.ncei.noaa.gov/pub/data/swdi/stormevents/csvfiles/>.
-The site provides CSV files containing storm details, fatalities, and location information from 1950 to the present.
+The site provides CSV files containing storm details, fatalities, and location information from 1950-present.
 I used the storm details data sets, which include variables such as magnitude, intensity, event type, date, and more.
 Each data set contains 51 variables and between 55,000 to 80,000 observations, depending on the year.

-To explore the relationship between ENSO and tornado formation, I used the Niño 3.4 index.
-Unlike other ENSO indexes, the Niño 3.4 index captures characteristics of both Central and Eastern Pacific, making it a more generalized measure.
-I then decided to analyze years 2007 to 2024 for all data sets.
-This allowed me to see changes over time while also being manageable.
-Additionally, 2007 marks the introduction of the Enhanced Fujita (EF) scale, ensuring consistency in tornado ratings throughout the data set.
+To explore the relationship between ENSO and tornado formation, I first chose to use the nino3.4 index because it was a more general data set covering characteristics in both the Central and Eastern Pacific compared to others.
+Next, I analyzed 2007-2024 to see changes over time and make the data set more manageable.
+Additionally, the Enhanced Fujita (EF) scale was introduced in 2007 and limiting the time frame to begin at 2007 keeps the tornado scaling consistent.

 #### Data Cleaning